Attesting Function Calls

 Step 3: Invoke the function on the Blocky AS server

 To invoke our function, we need to define an invocation template.
-We set up the template in fn-call.json, which contains:
+We set up the template in fn-call.json.
+You can inspect it by running:

 "code_file": "main.wasm",